wocsa/cyberjutsu/courses/defcon32-2024/adversary-village-workshop.md

 ```
 #### Tori

-*Tori* look at Yomi Waza Log Monitoring to catch *Uke* ssh connection (from right side of the screen).
+*Tori* look at Yomi Waza Administrative Network Activity Analysis to catch *Uke* ssh connection (from right side of the screen).

 *Tori* list active sessions to identify TTY related to *Uke* ssh connection.
 ```bash